-South Kaibab Trail to Cedar Ridge is a 3 mile moderately trafficked out and back trail located near Grand Canyon, AZ that features a river and is rated as difficult.
+South Kaibab Trail to Cedar Ridge is a 3 mile moderately trafficked out and back trail located near Grand Canyon, Arizona that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until November.
 Horses are also able to use this trail.